-This type of activity is likely to be wilful.
+It might not always be the case, but this type of staff conduct is often wilful.
 Investigate informally, first ascertaining if there is an underlying reason why the issues keep happening.
-For the more serious issues go through the disciplinary process for conduct or gross misconduct following the investigation.
+If there is a genuine mistake, hold an informal meeting to address it.
+If the conduct is wilful or consistent go through the disciplinary process for conduct, following the investigation.

 Hiding a mistake suggests a capability issue.
-Conduct an investigation to ascertain why the mistakes are being made and why they are being hidden.
-Depending on the level of mistake, there could be informal approach, support and guidance, or a formal disciplinary route might be appropriate.
+So how do you respond when an employee makes a mistake?
+You conduct an investigation to ascertain why the mistakes are being made and why they are being hidden.
+Depending on the level of mistake, there could be informal approach where you offer support and guidance.
+If it’s more serious, a formal disciplinary route might be appropriate.

-This can constitute harassment and varying levels of misconduct dependant on the facts.
-If the employee raises a formal grievance, investigate thoroughly and hold interviews with the accused.
+This can constitute harassment and varying levels of misconduct dependent on the facts.
+Can you fire an employee for gossiping?
+Yes, if the employee raises a and you investigate thoroughly.
+Make sure you hold interviews with the accused to give them a chance to explain their actions.
 Re-training and/or disciplinary action may be required depending on the severity of the harassment.

 If this issue comes to you and cannot be resolved informally, then an investigation may be necessary.
 If the delegator does not have a legitimate case, raise a grievance through the company grievance procedure and take appropriate action, including formal disciplinary process.

 Examples of conduct that constitute slacking off include:

 - Arriving late/early or taking longer breaks (including toilet breaks)

 - Chatting with colleagues for long periods of time

 If this occurs, and is affecting productivity, the manager should have an informal discussion with the employee.
 They may draw a line in the sand, and outline expected improvements.
 Subsequent instances may require a performance improvement plan.
 If the issues persists then disciplinary action may need to be considered.